 Attaching each submodality to an unhealthy food you crave

-Go through all the submodality questions above again and remember to take note of all the submodalities you list!
+Go through all the submodality questions above again, and remember to note all the submodalities you list!

 9. Here comes the fun part!
-You will now attach the submodalities of the disgusting thing to the unhealthy food which you crave so badly.
+You will now attach the submodalities of the disgusting thing to the unhealthy food that you crave so badly.
 Close your eyes and get ready…

 10. Bring up the image of the unhealthy food again from Step 4.

-Now, you are going to go down the list of submodalities you listed for the disgusting food and attach each of these visual, audio, and kinesthetic qualities to the image you have in your mind of the unhealthy food.
+Now, you will go down the list of submodalities you listed for the disgusting food and attach each of these visual, audio, and kinesthetic qualities to the image you have in your mind of the unhealthy food.

 An example using chocolate